What Are The Laws And Penalties For Drug Offenses?

 Police are more likely to charge multiple people if one person does not take responsibility and it’s usually called falling on the grenade.
 If the driver takes responsibility for everything in the car, more likely than not, the police aren’t going to arrest the other passengers in the car, or unless there is something that directly ties somebody to the drugs.

-For more information regarding Laws And Penalties For Drug Offenses In Maryland, call the law firm of Phillips, Worthington and Allen for a free initial consultation at (301) 892-6007 and get the information and legal answers you’re seeking.
+For more information on Laws And Penalties For Drug Offenses In Maryland, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.